systems-group/simcore/examples/intro-callbacks/readme.md

-# SimCore Programming Intro (Async Mode)
+# SimCore Programming Intro (Callbacks)

-This is example from SimCore documentation demonstrating the use of async mode.
+This is example from SimCore documentation demonstrating the callback-based approach.